Tolstr/playwright-js-heroku/tests/login/Readme.md

+Day 5:
+⚠️ Note: The site https://the-internet.herokuapp.com does not persist sessions across browser contexts.
+The "Session Reuse" test simulates login within the same test rather than relying on saved storage state.
+This code is still a valid template for apps that do persist login sessions via cookies or local storage.

 DAY 4:
 Added testdata array for login tests to handle multiple test cases in a more structured way.
 This allows for easy addition of new test cases without duplicating code.